 Register article alone caused stop-payments on over 10,000 tickets that

-This was compounded by the City of Irvine telling us right before we
+- The City of Irvine: "telling us right before we

 were to open our gates that the first day of the festival, originally

-scheduled to end at 11 p.m., now had to shut down at 8 p.m.
-The venue
+scheduled to end at 11 p.m., now had to shut down at 8 p.m."

-the head promoters and operations manager's sister nearly died in a car
+- Near-death in the family: "One of the head promoters and operations manager's sister nearly died in a car accident just days before."

 Whatever could hit us first-timers did, and hopefully, made us stronger and wiser.